Rpedigree/pedigreeTools/README.md

 =========
 The ```pedigreeTools``` package offers a suit of functions for pedigree analyses,
-including: sorting and editing pedigree data, computing inbreeding, additive relationships and functions of it (e.g., cholesky decomposistions, inverse of a numerator relationship matrix, etc.).
+including: sorting and editing pedigree data, computing inbreeding, additive relationships and functions of it (e.g., cholesky derived from a pedigree, inverse of a numerator relationship matrix).
 The package was originally co-developed by Douglas M. Bates and Ana I. Vazquez and was incorporated in the [lme4](https://CRAN.R-project.org/package=lme4) R-package.
 Recently, pedigreeTools evolved to an stand-alone package.
-We have added new features for analysis of data from self-pollination and for subsetting pedigrees.
+We have added new features for pedigree edition, analysis of data from self-pollination and for subsetting pedigrees.

 Developers: Ana I. Vazquez & Douglas M. Bates.
-Paulino Perez-Rodriguez & Gustavo de los Campos.
+Paulino Perez-Rodriguez & S. Avadhanam.

 ### Installing pedigreeTools from GitHub